honeycombio/workshop-advanced-instrumentation/README.md

 2. Set up your local environment with your Honeycomb API Key.
 You will need a Honeycomb Team in order to get your API key.
 If you don't have a Honeycomb Team you can sign up for a free one [here](https://honeycomb.io/signup).
-   The `-w` option will write the environment variables to your shell profile.

 ```shell
 source setup-env.sh YOUR_API_KEY